 Keep in mind that most window accidents happen in the spring and summer, when windows are open, so you’ll want to switch up your strategy depending on where you live and the season.
 If you want to be able to keep your windows open, you have two main options: window guards or window stoppers.
 Come hither and have a look…

 Yes, the kind that look like jail bars.
 It might not be the exact aesthetic you were going for, but these add-ons work.
 The AAP, the CPSC, and worried parents everywhere endorse and encourage them.
 If you want to be able to throw your windows open and let the summer breeze sweep through your home, this is definitely your best option.

 It’s possible to find them at your local hardware store, but you’re probably better off getting some online.
 Check out Guardian Angel Window Guards for a buying guide to see what kind/size prison bars you need (kidding!
 Sort of).
-You can also order them on Amazon, if you prefer.
-Proper window guards will all have emergency releases for firefighters (little buttons that firefighters know about!), so you don’t have to worry about creating a deathtrap.
+You can also order them on Amazon, if you prefer (just make sure you get the right sizing).
+Proper window guards will all have emergency releases for firefighters (little buttons that firefighters know about!), so you don’t have to worry about creating a firey deathtrap.
 You should learn how to use these as well — it’s quite simple (for adults, not for kids).

 If you “DIY” it, make sure the gaps between bars are no larger than four inches wide.
 Lastly, some parents advise putting these in “sideways,” so the bars are vertical, to prevent expert climbers from scaling them like a ladder.